tkisch7/Linux-Forensics/README.md

 <img src="https://imgur.com/mphHMvp.png" height="80%" width="80%" alt="Splunk Searching Steps"/>
  <br />
 <br />
 16. Like windows, services can be set up to run in the background after every system boot.
-A list of these services are stored in the /etc/init.d directory.
+A list of these services is stored in the /etc/init.d directory.
 We can check the contents using the ls command. <br/>
 <img src="https://imgur.com/VYwfJQv.png" height="80%" width="80%" alt="Splunk Searching Steps"/>
  <br />
 <br />